Swissair: Ascension

-Swissair was the second European airline to offer a service to the People's Republic of China, introducing service to Beijing and Shanghai in 1975.
+Swissair was the second European airline to offer service to the People's Republic of China, introducing service to Beijing and Shanghai in 1975.
 In the same year, Swissair was the launch customer for the DC-9-51.
 In 1977, Swissair was the launch customer for the third DC-9 type, the DC-9-81 variant, now called the MD-80.
-Armin Baltensweiler had traveled to a meeting of the McDonnell-Douglas directorial board in St. Louis to convince them to further stretch the fuselage of the DC-9-51.
-Baltensweiler was called the “Father of the MD-80".
-In 1979, Swissair was the first company to order the Airbus A310-200, and the jumbo jet variant with a stretched upper deck, the Boeing 747-300.
-Also, the Fokker 100 short-range aircraft and the three-engined MD-11 were aircraft for which Swissair was the launch customer.
+Armin Baltensweiler had travelled to a meeting of the McDonnell-Douglas directorial board in St. Louis to convince them to further stretch the fuselage of the DC-9-51.
+Baltensweiler was called the "Father of the MD-80".
+In 1979, Swissair was the first company to order the Airbus A310 and the jumbo jet variant with a stretched upper deck, the Boeing 747-300.
+Later on, the Fokker 100 short-range aircraft and the three-engined MD-11 were aircraft for which Swissair was the launch customer.
 1983 saw the replacement of the older DC-9s with MD-83s.

-Since the 1960s, Swissair had been a world leader in the development of cargo reservation systems (CRS).
-PARS and CARIDO were examples of booking passenger seats and freight space.
+Since the 1960s, Swissair has been a world leader in the development of cargo reservation systems (CRS).
+PARS and CARIDO were examples of systems enabling the booking of passenger seats and freight space.